Mammography is a specialised radiograph of the breast.

 Mammography is a specialised radiograph of the breast.
 It is a safe procedure with very low radiation used to show the breast tissue.
 Each breast is imaged separately.
 The breast is held gently but firmly between two plastic plates on the mammography machine for a few seconds.

 Early detection gives women a better chance of a cure for breast cancer.
-A firm supporter of the Breast Cancer Cure Research Trust, we recommend you visit their web site for more information at www.breastcancercure.org.nz.
+A firm supporter of Breast Cancer Cure, we recommend you visit their web site for more information at www.breastcancercure.org.nz

 Regular screening mammography is recommended for all women over 40 years of age.